reyno405/Regex-Tutorial/README.md

 Lookaheads and lookbehinds forces the main expressions to be what you have defined it as.
 Without it being exactly what it is it will not be accepted as a valid input.

--(?=ABC) is a postive lookahead and it matches a group after the main expression without including it in the result.
+- (?=ABC) is a postive lookahead and it matches a group after the main expression without including it in the result.

 - (?!ABC) is a negitive lookahead and it specifies a group that can not match after the main expression (if it matches, the result is discarded)